ibm-cloud-docs/get-support/support-plans.md

    * Documenting and updating the plan for future events.

-## Advanced Support
+## Advanced support
 {: #standard-support}

-Advanced Support is for environments with a limited number of business-critical applications.
+Advanced support is for environments with a limited number of business-critical applications.

-## Basic Support
+## Basic support
 {: #basic-support}

-Basic Support is provided for non-production environments or workloads that don't require traditional severities and response times.
+Basic support is provided for non-production environments or workloads that don't require traditional severities and response times.

 ## Support level and enterprises